 - Nordic-Style Oat Waffles (Gluten-Free)

 - Spelt Waffles

 - 4 large eggs

 - 1 teaspoon cinnamon

-- 4 slices of whole wheat bread (or gluten-free bread if needed)
+- 8 slices whole wheat bread

 - Put bread in mixture and turn/submerge until it is soaked.

 - Place bread in skillet and heat for 3-4 minutes on each side until cooked through and golden brown.
+(Repeat with remaining bread.)

 - Transfer to a plate and if desired use scissors to cut into “sticks” or a cookie cutter to press out a shape.

 - Enjoy immediately with desired toppings.
 (See suggestions below).